mohnkhan/Conversational-Search/README.md

 ## Usage

-Simply type your question in the input box, attach an image, or use voice input to start a conversation.
-The assistant will provide a grounded answer.
-Use the toolbar or markdown syntax to format your message.
-Your most recent searches are displayed on the initial chat screen, allowing you to click and re-run them instantly.
+-   **Start a conversation:** Simply type your question in the input box, use voice input, or try one of the example prompts.
+-   **Ask about images:** Click the **paperclip icon** 📎 to attach an image from your device.
+Then, type your question about the image and send the message.
+-   **Format your messages:** Use the toolbar or standard Markdown syntax to format your text.
+Switch to the "Preview" tab to see how it will look.

--   **Deep Research:** For more complex queries, click the **sparkles icon** ✨ in the input bar to activate Deep Research mode.
-This will use the more powerful Gemini 2.5 Pro model for your next message to provide a more comprehensive response.
+-   **Use Deep Research:** For complex queries, click the **sparkles icon** ✨ to activate Deep Research mode.
+This engages the more powerful Gemini 2.5 Pro model with a specific analysis goal for a more comprehensive response.
--   **Productivity & Customization:** Access the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, Chat Export, and more.
+-   **Access Tools & Settings:** Use the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, Chat Export, and more.
+-   **Revisit Queries:** Your most recent searches are displayed on the initial chat screen, allowing you to click and re-run them instantly.

 ### Special Commands